C9198-Mete/MY-AWS-09-21/aws/hands-on/11_10_2021_DB_Restore_SS_PiT/README.md

 - install MariaDB Client on Ubuntu Instance.

-- learn how to take a snapshot from RDS DB Instance.
+- learn how to take a snapshot from RDS DB Instance

 - recover RDS DB Instance from manual snapshot.